 Residential Life Staff

-To assist the Assistant Dean of Students for Residential Life and the Assistant Director of Residential Life in implementing the Residential Life Program, approximately 90 undergraduate student leaders fill positions in Residential Life as dormitory staff members.
-The dorm staff, consisting of four Head Proctors, together with the 35 Proctors and over 50 Assistant Proctors, serve the student residents in a number of specific functions.
+To assist the Associate Dean of Students for Residential Life and the Assistant Director of Residential Life in implementing the Residential Life Program, approximately 90 undergraduate student leaders fill positions in Residential Life as dormitory staff members.
+The student dorm staff, consisting of four Head Proctors, together with the 36 Proctors and over 60 Assistant Proctors, serve the student residents in a number of specific functions.
 Dorm staff presence is intended to help establish a respectful, warm, disciplined, and collegial tone in the dormitory.

 Together, this dormitory staff helps to create a positive tone in the residence halls through dormitory programming.
 The staffs of each dorm are required to provide a minimum of four programming events per semester.
 At least one program is to be educational or instructional and one is to be a community service project.
 Many of the activities are developed and presented by the dormitory staff alone or with the assistance of a myriad of campus resources.
 Several departments such as Health Services, Career & Leadership Development, the Sewanee Outing Program, and the University Counseling Center have created various programs that are available to residence halls.

-Headed by the Assistant Dean of Students for Residential Life and Assistant Director of Residential Life, with the aid of Area Coordinators, Head Residents and Head Proctors, the dorm staff program builds a unique and charged community of residents and residential halls.
+Headed by the Assistant Director of Residential Life, with the aid of Area Coordinators and Head Residents, the dorm staff program builds a unique and charged community of residents and residential halls.
 With primary responsibility for community development, dorm staff members also assist in rule enforcement, peer counseling, and coordination of creative activities for all residents.

 Directors of Residential Life